-Environmental engineers assess the impact of engineering projects on water, soil, air and noise levels, and advise and design ways to minimise this impact.
-They also plan and design systems to treat and remove waste, such as waste water systems.
+Environmental engineers assess and reduce the impact of engineering projects on water, soil and air.
+They also plan and design systems to treat and remove waste.

-Graduate environmental engineers usually earn
+Environmental engineers usually earn

-$45K-$75K per year
+$65K-$140K per year

 Pay for environmental engineers varies depending on skills and experience.

 (This information is a guide only.
-Find out more about the figures and diagrams in our job information)
+Find out more about the sources of our pay information)